Inaugural symposium to mark second Nancy Randolph Davis Day

 Wednesday, January 31, 2007

-symposium named for OSU’s first black student will be a panel discussion led by four
+symposium named for OSU’s first Black student will feature a panel discussion led

-pioneering black faculty members.
-Estella Atekwana, Tammy Henderson, Jason Kirksey
+by four pioneering Black faculty members.
+Estella Atekwana, Tammy Henderson, Jason

 Diversity Cornell Thomas will serve as moderator.

-and associate professor of political science and government information, in 2000 became
+and associate professor of political science and government information, in 2000,

-the first black man.
-Henderson, associate professor of human development and family
+became the first Black man.
+Henderson, associate professor of human development and

-sciences, in 2006 was the first black woman hired to direct OSU’s Gerontology Institute.
+family sciences, in 2006 was the first black woman hired to direct OSU’s Gerontology

-And in 1967, Earl Mitchell, interim head and professor of biochemistry and molecular
+Institute.
+In 1967, Mitchell, interim head and biochemistry and molecular biology

 “Like Mrs. Davis, the panelists all represent a ‘first’ at OSU,” Thomas said.
 “Each